okuvshynov/rlscout/README.md

 This is an in-progress attempt (with very slow progress) to find a solution to some game.

 Most likely candidates are Othello 8x8 or freestyle gomoku on 8x8 - 9x9 boards.

 Rough idea is the following:
 1. Use self-play Deep RL (think AlphaZero) to get a very strong model for the game
 2. Use that model to provide a good ordering for minimax (e.g. alpha-beta pruning)

-What do we expect to achieve:
-1. Just solving minimax faster with good ordering
-2. being able to distribute it by sampling nodes from the model

-Currently is tested on:
-1. Apple's M1/M2 SoC (using GPU for training, ANE for self-play)
-2. x86 Linux with nVidia GPUs
+3. Use that model to estimate probability of cutoff and thus allow better scaling full distributed search.

 ### script to setup everything for lambda cloud instance